satetsu888/slackbot-for-claude/README.md

-# slackbot for Claude API
+# Slackbot for Claude API

-Simple slack bot to request Claude API.
+This is a straightforward Slackbot designed to facilitate interaction with the Claude API.

-- This bot is designed for a single workspace.
+- This is designed for use within a single Slack workspace.
 - Please note that this project is a work in progress and may have unresolved bugs or incomplete features.

 ## Features

-- [x] response to mentions
+- [x] Responds to mentions
-- [x] call Claude API with thread messages
+- [x] Calls the Claude API with thread messages
-- [x] processing reaction by emoji
+- [x] Processes reactions by emoji
-- [ ] image integration
+- [ ] Image integration (upcoming)

 ## Setup

 ### 1. Create a Slack App

-Go to [Slack API](https://api.slack.com/apps) and create a new app with [slack-app-manifest.json](https://github.com/satetsu888/slackbot-for-claude/blob/main/slack-app-manifest.json)
+Visit [Slack API](https://api.slack.com/apps) and create a new app with [slack-app-manifest.json](https://github.com/satetsu888/slackbot-for-claude/blob/main/slack-app-manifest.json)

-*You need to replace some urls in the manifest file.
+*Note: You'll need to replace some URLs in the manifest file.

 ### 2. Install the App to your Workspace

 1. Go to `OAuth & Permissions` and click `Install App to Workspace`.
 2. Click `Allow` to grant the app the necessary permissions.

 *If you don't have a permission to install the app, you need to setup the app with OAuth flow mode and obtain the Bot Token.
-To obtain the Bot Token, the admin of your workspace needs to install the app.
-Please read [OAuth flow mode](#) for the details.
+In this case, the admin of your workspace needs to install the app.
+For more details, please refer to [OAuth flow mode](#).

 ### 3. Get the Slack Bot Token